ixc/ixc-django-docker/docs/commands.rst

     **TODO** Do this in all cases, not only non-Docker?
 * Add script directories for requirements to system path
 * Source ``.env.local`` for bootstrap environment variables
-* Decrypt project secret files using Transcrypt and/or git-secret tools (the separate script `setup-git-secret.sh`_ is used for git-secret files)
+* Decrypt project secret files using Transcrypt
 * Source environment variables from dotenv files ``.env.base``, ``.env.$DOTENV.secret``, and ``.env.local`` (again) when those files exist
 * If the PostgreSQL DB name ``PGDATABASE`` environment variable is not set,